Oran-123/Olympian-Quiz/README.md

 ### WebAim Contrast Test

-I tested the main brand colors against the font color of #ffffff white and both tests passed.
-Both of these colors are consistent in the background image
+I tested the primary brand colours against the font colour of #ffffff white, and both tests passed.
+Both of these colours are consistent in the background image

 Color 1: #0d51af